rd825/Data-Structures/Data_Structures_Questions.md

 ## Doubly Linked List

 1. What is the runtime complexity of `ListNode.insert_after`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 2. What is the runtime complexity of `ListNode.insert_before`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 3. What is the runtime complexity of `ListNode.delete`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 4. What is the runtime complexity of `DoublyLinkedList.add_to_head`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 5. What is the runtime complexity of `DoublyLinkedList.remove_from_head`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 6. What is the runtime complexity of `DoublyLinkedList.add_to_tail`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 7. What is the runtime complexity of `DoublyLinkedList.remove_from_tail`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 8. What is the runtime complexity of `DoublyLinkedList.move_to_front`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 9. What is the runtime complexity of `DoublyLinkedList.move_to_end`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

 10. What is the runtime complexity of `DoublyLinkedList.delete`?<br/>
+    This should have constant runtime complexity because it just updates the next and prev references of the adjacent nodes.
     <br/><br/>

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better? <br/>
+    Array.splice is worst case O(n) so DLL.delete is probably better here.